Establishing a Private Limited company in Sweden

 Economy

-Sweden’s 6 biggest trading partners are Norway, Germany, United States of America, Denmark, Finland and the United Kingdom.
-Combined, that half-dozen of leading customers for Sweden’s exported products accounted for almost half (49.3%) of all Swedish exports (2022).
-Applying a continental lens, 69.8% of Sweden’s exports by value were delivered to fellow European countries while 14.1% were sold to importers in Asia.
-Sweden shipped another 9.2% worth of goods to North America.
-Tinier percentages went to Africa (1.8%), Latin America excluding Mexico but including the Caribbean (1.3%) and Oceania led by Australia (1.2%).
+Sweden’s top six trading partners encompass Norway, Germany, the United States of America, Denmark, Finland, and the United Kingdom.
+Collectively, these prominent trading partners accounted for nearly half (49.3%) of all Swedish exports in 2022.
+Geographically, a significant portion of Sweden’s exports (69.8% by value) is directed towards fellow European countries, with an additional 14.1% sold to importers in Asia.
+North America receives 9.2% of Sweden’s exports, while smaller percentages are distributed to Africa (1.8%), Latin America (excluding Mexico but including the Caribbean) (1.3%), and Oceania, led by Australia (1.2%).

 Our company licensing services